 Keyboard - Here you can define how Simian will react to common keyboard inputs, including the spacebar and escape key.
+Check out the Configuring Relays section of chapter 3 for more information.
 Disable Enter key action - Simply disables your Enter key.